‘Whois’ is pronounced as the phrase ‘who is’.

 - A radio commercial by SIDN about the holder name, was an eye-opener for many.
 Its text could serve well as a quote;

 - Effective framing of Whois usage, based on the six purposes, may reduce registrar nonsense;

-About privacy requirements
+Are privacy requirements finished?

-Some ‘business purposes’ transparency issues
+Some ‘business use’ transparency issues

-- For Dutch ‘business purposes’ by proprietorship (dutch: ‘eenmanszaak’) there is no fiscal RSIN number, no legal person, and often a home address.
+- For Dutch ‘business use’ by proprietorship (dutch: ‘eenmanszaak’) there is no fiscal RSIN number, no legal person, and often a home address.
 In terms of standardization, these types of specific situations do not fit into a data structure;

-- Having the name of a hosting provider as the holder, the real holder is no longer visible; just a click away, called privacy protection;
+- Having the name of a hosting provider as the holder, the real holder is no longer visible (just a click away, called ‘privacy protection’);

 - Manually forwarding email to the real domain holder slows down the handling of an issue.
 This delay could become part of regulation;